California Statewide Fire Summary - Monrovia Weekly

 Almost 9,000 firefighters remain on the line, successfully making progress in some containment of the fires burning in southern California.
-As of today, these fires have burned nearly 257,000 acres and destroyed over 1,000 structures.
+As of today, these fires have burned nearly 260,000 acres and destroyed nearly 1,200 structures.

-Red Flag Warning remains in most of Los Angeles and Ventura county today and into tomorrow.
-Humidity in the single digits coupled with Santa Ana wind gusts of 35 to 45mph persist, along with warm temperatures.
-Warm and dry conditions continue across the state, with no chance of precipitation in the current forcast.
+Red Flag Warnings remain for most of Los Angeles and Ventura counties and have been extended into Wednesday.
+Strong gusts of between 20 and 40 mph expected in the Los Angeles and Ventura county wind prone areas.
+Local gusts to between 15 and 25 mph expected below the hills of Montecito the next few nights.
+Humidity remains in the single digits coupled with Santa Ana wind gusts and warm temperatures continue to elevate fire danger.
+Warm and dry conditions continue across the state, with no chance of precipitation in the current forecast.

-When you are able to return home after a wildfire, it doesn’t mean that all of the danger is gone.
-Fire damage on your property and the surrounding area has more potential hazards than you might think.
-For more information on what to look out for and how to stay safe, click here.
+Wondering when you will be allowed to return home?
+There is safety hazardous that that officials have to address before determining if the area if safe.
+It is always our goal to get residents back in their homes as soon as possible.
+Once allowed back home there are things to look out for to keep you and your family safe, click here.

 Fires of Interest: